weijiehiew/finalchallenge/README.md

 ![Alt text](diagram/documentation%20pics/xpat.png)

-It turns the 32x32 grid into a cross shape with the black shade.
+It turns the 32x32 grid into a cross shape using the black shade.

 ---